PongchanokWisut/ManualTesting/README.md

 - 👋 Hi, I’m Pongchanok Wisuttipongsanon
 - 👀 I’m interested in working as a Software Tester
-- 🌱 I’m currently learning Software Testing
+- 🌱 I’m currently learning Software Testing (Manual and Automated)
 - 📫 How to reach me : pongchanok.wisut@gmail.com

-- 💞️ I’m currently working on a software testing project which you can discover below ...
+- I’m currently working on a software testing project which you can discover below ...

 **OpenCart eCommerce Demo**
 Application URL : https://demo.opencart.com/